First Clown: Is she still having

 First Clown: Someone who was a woman, but she is dead.

-Hamlet: He is very literate.
-Peasants are so close to courtiers that they rub blisters on their feet.
+they rub blisters on their feet.
 How long have you been a gravedigger?

 First Clown: I started the day after old King Hamlet defeated Fortinbras.